-Cannabis consumption will become legal in Canada on October 17, 2018.
+Cannabis consumption is now legal in Canada.
 The bill’s passage raises a number of questions for employers like you, as it could trigger changes in the habits of cannabis consumers—perhaps even an increase in intoxication in the workplace.

 You are legally responsible for addressing cannabis use in your workplace safety policies, so we have asked the government to give you some tools to mitigate the risks!

 In the meantime, we have created a suite of Tools for you, including a free webinar, a workplace drug and alcohol policy template and an online course.
 All of the resources are available here.